 Steve left stand-up comedy in the ’80s after 18 years.
 He has had a successful film career, published several books, written plays and even won a Grammy Award for his outstanding banjo performances the legendary Earl Scruggs.
 I could go on, but for those of you who are not familiar with Steve, you get the idea.
 He’s a talented guy.

-I recently finished reading Steve’s memoir, Born Standing Up.
-A terrific read (even if I am biased).
+I recently finished reading Steve Martin’s memoir, Born Standing Up.
+A terrific read.
 Jerry Seinfeld, another comedian whom I think is great, called it “one of the best books about comedy and being a comedian ever written”.

 As I worked my way through the book, I found myself taking notes because of all the insights that Steve shares about his life in comedy.
 I have listed some of them below, in the order in which they appear in the book.
 They are valuable lessons, not only for aspiring comedians, but for anyone who has to speak in public.

-Lesson 1: If you want to get good at speaking, you must be prepared to work at it.
+Lesson 1: If you want to get good at speaking, you must work at it.
 Being a good speaker is rarely an overnight thing.
 It takes time.

 I did stand-up comedy for eighteen years.
 Ten of those years were spent learning, four years were spent refining, and four were spent in wild success.